AthiraAmbujakshan/Microservices/README.md

-      after implementing api gateway service, if we navigate the url http://localhost:8100/doctor-service/doctors   -> o/p->list of doctors http://localhost:8100/patient-service/patients   ->o/p->list of patients
+      after implementing api gateway service, if we navigate the url http://localhost:8100/doctor-service/doctors   -> o/p->list of doctors

+      http://localhost:8100/patient-service/patients   ->o/p->list of patients

       http://localhost:8100/disease-service/diseases  ->o/p->list of diseases

-      we have used spring boot actuator get list of endpoints
+      we have used spring boot actuator  to get list of endpoints

       @EnableZuulProxy provides 2endpoints
       1>Routes